morganrivers/ClockifyAutomation/README.md

 MVP PLAN:
 Pages:
 1. @morgan Categorizing each day (sorted descending by total time of window title)
 2. settings page
+* Button for porn scrubbing
+* input clockify api key
 3. visualization based on existing activitywatch (with piechart)
 4. @morgan pdf invoice generation

+API:

 -> function that will generate the pdf with results